COVID-19 unveiled a promising frontier in mental health app development.

 Why am I even mentioning this?
 She inspires people to acknowledge and take care of their mental health, sometimes book their first-ever therapist appointment.
 She spreads awareness and encourages people that might have been reluctant before.

-Self-management apps, meditation and chatbot chitchats
+Self-management mental health apps, meditation and chatbot chitchats

 There are times when you need to vent, but there’s no one around.
 A realistic threat, especially right now.
-And even though experts agree that no app can replace a doctor’s consultation, self-care digital tools have their own part to play.
+And even though experts agree that no app can replace a doctor’s consultation, self-care mental health apps have their own part to play.
 Because of their low entry barrier (anonymity, accessibility, convenience) they can serve as a hopeful introduction to a long journey inwards.
 Even though it’s too early for most companies to share reliable stats, mental health apps providers admit they notice a major usage increase.

 You know the big guys in the industry, Headspace, Calm, Happify.
 But let me introduce you to some trailblazing ones that pave the road to the future of mental health digital tools.